How to create color palettes

 Presentation

-In this quick TIPS of the month I will show you everything you need to create color palettes for any type of illustration using the new "Color Mixing" function in Clip Studio Paint and other tools in the program.
-The first part covers color theory, but don't be scared, it won't be tedious, they are simple concepts; The second part will be an explanation of how to use some of the program's tools to make color palettes.
-Well, without more to say.
+In this quick TIPS of the month I'll show you everything you need to create color palettes for any kind of illustration using Clip Studio Paint's new "Color Mix" feature and other tools in the program.
+The first part covers color theory, but don't worry, it won't be tedious, it's simple concepts; the second part will be an explanation of how to use some of the program's tools to make color palettes.
+Well, that's all there is to it.

 Let's get started!!

-I will start by explaining where to find this tool and its functions because I will use it to explain the combination of colors and you can also use it to practice color theory.
+I'll start by explaining where to find this tool and its functions because I'll use it to explain color mixing and you can also use it to practice color theory.

 The functions that this window has are the following:

-1. Menu where you can reset default parameters and background color.
+1. Menu where you can reset the default parameters and background color.

 2. The currently selected color is displayed.